MEET OUR COUNSELING TEAM

 Languages: English, Spanish

-Education: M.S.W.
-(Concentration in Families and Children), University of Southern California
+Education: MSW (Concentration in Families and Children), University of Southern California

 When I am feeling stressed, I help myself by: Going for a run, listening to music, or spending time with my family